 Grant Date vs Vesting Date

 Let’s use an example to illustrate the tax implications of vested RSU’s.
 On July 1st, 100 shares of XYZ company stock vests.
 On this date, each share is worth $50.
-The total market value of these shares is then $5000 (100 shares x $50 = $5000).
+The total market value of these shares is $5000 (100 shares x $50 = $5000).
 The $5000 must be included as ordinary income on the recipients form W-2.
-Meaning that the compensation is subject to withholding taxes such as social security, Medicare, and state and local taxes in addition to federal income taxes.
+Meaning the compensation is subject to withholding taxes such as social security, Medicare, and state and local taxes in addition to federal income taxes.

 Your employer may or may not give you all or a few of the following options to pay withholding tax on the vested shares.